Remelens/WD-crawler/Doc-in-other-languages/en/README.md

 ### **Feedback address**

 Error or bug encountered?
-Come [here](https://github.com/HelloOSMe/Py-crawler/issues) Feedback.
+Come [here](https://github.com/Remelens/WD-crawler/issues) Feedback.

 Have new function ideas, but don't know where to feedback?
-Come [here](https://github.com/HelloOSMe/Py-crawler/issues) Feedback.
+Come [here](https://github.com/Remelens/WD-crawler/issues) Feedback.

 Can you provide us with technical assistance?
-Come [here](https://github.com/HelloOSMe/Py-crawler/fork) Pull the branch to modify it.
+Come [here](https://github.com/Remelens/WD-crawler/fork) Pull the branch to modify it.

 ----------

 ```
-Copyright (c) 2022-2023 HelloOSMe
+Copyright (c) 2022-2023 Remelens
 All Rights Reserved.

 The icon "Py-Crawler-worm" is made by hatoyama_ kumiko and is applicable to CC-BY-SA-4.0 protocol.